DrEmmanuel7/streamlit-app/README.md

 # streamlit-app
-streamlit app to ML prediction in insurance field
+streamlit app to actuarial science and ML .